 Afternoon tea, also known as 'low tea,' is what most people think of when they hear 'high tea.'
 It involves things like manners, lace, and dainty foods.
 It is typically served in the mid-afternoon and it was traditionally served on low tables, hence its two names.

 An afternoon tea menu is light and focuses on scones, finger sandwiches.
 Marmalade, lemon curds, and herbed butter may also be included.
 Favorite teas for afternoon tea include black teas like Earl Grey and Assam as well as herbal teas like chamomile and mint.

-Historically, afternoon tea was considered to be a ladies' social occasion, and it is more often enjoyed by women than men to this day.
+Historically, afternoon tea was considered to be a ladies' social occasion.

 Although many Americans think of afternoon tea as having a set menu, there are many variations on this tea-centric meal.

 - The simplest form of afternoon tea is cream tea -- a meal of tea, scones, and cream.

 - Add fresh strawberries to cream tea and you have strawberry tea.

 - If you add more sweets to cream tea, you get light tea.

 - Add savory foods, like finger sandwiches to light tea and you get full tea, which is the elaborate meal most Americans think of when they hear the phrase 'afternoon tea.'

 A Brief History of Afternoon Tea